How to Become a Rhodes Scholar

 For your personal statement, you will have the option of answering one of the following three prompts:

-Consider the personal statement an opportunity to be as authentic as possible and introduce yourself, your accomplishments, goals, and intentions to the admissions committee.
+Consider the personal statement an opportunity to be authentic and introduce yourself, your accomplishments, goals, and intentions to the admissions committee, just like Sarah.

-Regardless of the prompt you choose, highlight why you want to be a Rhodes Scholar and what being a Rhodes Scholar will allow you to do - and keep it to a maximum of 750 words.
+Regardless of your prompt, highlight why you want to be a Rhodes Scholar and what being a Rhodes Scholar will allow you to do - and keep it to a maximum of 750 words.

 References

 Ideally, you’ll want to have between five to eight references.
 The more you have, the better.
-The references you choose should vouch for your intelligence, character, morals, and values.
+Your references should vouch for your intelligence, character, morals, and values.
 At least four of these references must be academic.

 The Next Steps

-Once the admissions committee has received your application, they will spend time reviewing it.
+Once the admissions committee receives your application, they will review it.
 Here’s what you can expect after you’ve submitted your application:

 The Shortlist

 Those they deem a good fit on paper will make the shortlist and be invited to a social engagement in their area.
-Attendees usually include other applicants, panelists, and even past Rhodes scholars.
+Attendees usually include other applicants, panellists, and even past Rhodes scholars.

-This event is an opportunity to network and make a lasting impression on the panelists by mingling and asking important, thought-provoking questions.
+This event is an opportunity to network and make a lasting impression on the panellists by mingling and asking important, thought-provoking questions.
 It’s a good idea to think of some talking points beforehand.

 The Interview

-If you’ve made a good impression during the social event, you’ll be contacted for a final interview, where six to nine panelists will interview you for 30-45 minutes.
+If you made a good impression during the social event, you’ll be contacted for a final interview, during which six to nine panelists will interview you for 30-45 minutes.

-The interview is another opportunity to expand on your personal statement and show the panel who you are, what makes you tick, what your motivations and ambitions are, and how the Rhodes Scholarship will help you accomplish your goals.
+The interview is another opportunity to expand on your personal statement and show the panel who you are, what makes you tick, your motivations and ambitions, and how the Rhodes Scholarship will help you accomplish your goals.

 Remember to prepare beforehand and present yourself professionally to make a great impression!